priyankjain/2016-Purdue-Ironhack-Tutorials/Tutorial Project.md

 ### Mandatory Requirements

-+ The application uses the mandatory dataset: Climate Data Online
++ The application should use the mandatory dataset: Open Weather Map
-+ The application uses at least one more datasets from Data.gov that were released by Indiana or Lafayette, e.t.c.
++ The application should use at least one more dataset from Data.gov that were released by Indiana or Lafayette
-+ The application is written in JavaScript language
++ The application should be written in JavaScript language
-+ The website integrates a mashup
++ The website should integrate a mashup
-+ The code submission is complemented with a readme file,
++ The code submission should be complemented with a README file
-+ Does the readme have: Keywords, brief description, a unique identifier of the author, browser within which it was tested (has to be Chrome)
++ README file should have: Keywords, brief description, a unique identifier of the author, browser within which it was tested (has to be Chrome atleast)
-+ The application uses one of the libraries suggested (arbor.js, D3.Js, sigmajs, other libraries)
++ The application should use a visualization library (arbor.js, D3.Js, sigmajs, other libraries)

 ### Evaluation Criteria